-The proposed Future Land Use Plan Amendment will assist in having RAC dwelling units remain available for new residential development and redevelopment projects by increasing the density within the current RAC land use designation by 500 dwelling units while Broward County and City Land Use Plan amendment applications are filed and processed.

-The Plan Amendment would allow the City, and more specifically its Regional Activity Center, to continue to evolve as a vibrant mixed-use urban area, consistent with the vision of the Citywide Master Plan.
+The proposed Future Land Use Plan amendment will assist in having RAC dwelling units remain available for new residential development and redevelopment projects by increasing the density within the current RAC land use designation by 500 dwelling units while Broward County and City Land Use Plan amendment applications are filed and processed.
+The amendment would allow the City, and more specifically its Regional Activity Center, to continue to evolve as a vibrant mixed-use urban area, consistent with the vision of the Citywide Master Plan.
+Therefore, Staff recommends approval of the local Future Land Use Plan text amendment application as requested.